bryanlabs/go-bryanlabs-dev/content/resume/markdown/resume.md

 * Provided AWS Well Architected Reviews for Key Toptal clients.
 * Provided AWS Consulting to Toptal Developers.
 * Technical consultant for developing a new business proposal for a key Toptal client.
+* Tech Lead for Toptals AWS MSP and Devops Partnerships.

 **DevOps Engineer @ Applied Insight** October 2016 - July 2020